Managing Editor & Poetry Editor

 Grace Fenlason is a graduate of Northern Arizona University’s journalism and English programs.
 She is the former Editor-in-Chief of the student-run Lumberjack newspaper.
 She is based in Tucson, Arizona and is beginning a law degree at the University of Arizona.
 Find her work and art at gracefenlason.com.

 Nick Fox is a writer, tour guide, amateur musician, sporting enthusiast, and freshly minted travel writer.
 He has worked as a sailor, a burlesque emcee, a mule driver, and currently gives bicycle tours of his adopted home of New Orleans.
 He received his MFA in creative writing from Warren Wilson College and his bachelor’s degree in journalism from Northern Arizona University.
 His work has appeared in Third Coast, Aethlon, The Worcester Review, and The Museum of Americana.
 He is currently listening to music and planning his next trip.

 Beautymark Design Studio

-Waxwing was lovingly crafted under the art direction of Jason Robinson at Beautymark Design Studio in Flagstaff, AZ.
+Waxwing was lovingly crafted under the art direction of Jason Robinson (he/him) at Beautymark Design Studio in Flagstaff, AZ.
 The site was developed by Steve Tyree of Denver, CO, with invaluable assistance from Eddie Hillenbrand and Erin Stalcup.
 The waxwing feather illustration was produced in pen & ink (and graciously donated for our use) by Brian Kramer in West Orange, NJ.
 Thanks also to my lovely wife Aline: o poema eu amo traduzir mais do que todos.

 Waxwing’s prose and poetry are vivified by the clarity and elegance of the Adobe Caslon Pro family, based on the enduring typography of William Caslon (1693–1766).